fdonze/glusterfs-gce/README.md

 * The GlusterFS server package installed
 * A Google Cloud persistent disk to be used as a GlusterFS *brick*, that is: storage space made available to the cluster

-##### At this point, your GlusterFS cluster should be fully set up and operational

-You can check Kubernetes GlusterFS [example](https://github.com/kubernetes/kubernetes/tree/master/examples/volumes/glusterfs) how to use GlusterFS with Kubernetes.
+## Install a GlusterFS management interface in GKE

+In order to use the GlusterFS cluster just created from a GKE cluster, a GlusterFS management interface and a storage class need to be created.
+The management interface can be created by installing the Heketi RESTful volume management interface for GlusterFS.

+See `https://github.com/gluster/gluster-kubernetes` for information about the Heketi RESTful volume management interface for GlusterFS.

 ### Heketi Extras

-See `https://github.com/gluster/gluster-kubernetes` for information about installing the Heketi RESTful volume management interface for GlusterFS.
+Here are a few helpers for the installation of Heketi.

 * `cluster/cluster_topology.sh	` - output  topology json content to be used during heketi installation
 * `install_heketi.sh ` - heketi installer helper
 * `glusterfs-storage-class.yaml ` - glusterfs storage class template
 * `heketi-endpoint.yaml ` - expose the heketi REST end point via a load balancer.
 This endpoint can then be used in the storage class definition.

-#### Heketi installation
+### Heketi installation in a GKE cluster

-Generate the heketi topology json file
+Generate the GlusterFS topology json file needed by the Heketi management interface.

 ```
 $ ./cluster_topology.sh > topology.json